AhmadDanyal/MessageRelayService/README.md

 - PlatformService

 To get started, start Docker Desktop and enable Kubernetes.
 All services needed to run the project have been packed as **.yaml** files inside the K8s folder, which can be deployed once Kubernetes is up and running.
 To start deploying the yaml files, navigate to the K8S folder using terminal of choice, and enter the commands in the following order to deploy the services one-by-one:
+(Note: For _mssql-plat-depl.yaml_ file, which sets up the SQL Server, make sure to edit login information to provide your own username and password)
 ```
 kubectl apply -f plaftorms-depl.yaml
 kubectl apply -f commands-depl.yaml